matkrin/bashd/README.md

 - Depending on `ReferenceContext.includeDeclaration` function declarations and variable assignments

+### Rename

+- Function declarations and calls in document and sourced files
+- Variable assignments and usage in document and sourced files
+- Function declarations and calls in workspace file which source the current file
+- Variable assignments and usage in workspace file which source the current file

 ### Completion

 - Variables declared in document (on `$` and `{`)